Chart Color Schemes

 Development

 Queanbeyan Surrounds has averaged approximately 189 new dwelling approvals annually over the past five financial years, totalling 946 homes.
-As of FY2026 so far, 43 approvals have been recorded.
-Over these five years (FY2021 to FY2025), an average of 1.7 new residents per year has arrived with each new home.
-This indicates a balance between supply and demand, maintaining stable market dynamics.
+As of FY26, 54 approvals have been recorded.
+Over these five years, an average of 1.7 new residents per year has been associated with each new home, suggesting a balanced supply and demand dynamic.
+The average construction cost value of new properties is $454,000, indicating that developers are targeting the premium market segment.

 Frequently Asked Questions - Development